We Will Remember Them

 Community Partner: Honorary Consul of Italy in Nottingham

-The empirical data will be co-collected by academic and community partners in order to assure the mutual acquisition of new skills, training and insights.
-The data collected will inform articles to be published in scholarly journals and papers presented to diverse local and national audiences, as will the analysis of the experiences gained from the academic-community partnership.
-The project will culminate in a public engagement event entitled ‘BrItaly Day’, co-ordinated by the academic and community partners.
-Alongside the presentation of the research findings and providing for Italian community members the opportunity to share memories and material culture relating to World War One, this event will feature a workshop on ‘doing’ public, oral history projects so that these skills maintain resonance in the community.
+The empirical data was co-collected by academic and community partners in order to assure the mutual acquisition of new skills, training and insights.
+The data collected informed articles to be published in scholarly journals and papers presented to diverse local and national audiences, alongside the analysis of the experiences gained from the academic-community partnership.

 Knockaloe in Local, National and Global Context